 Let's break down what this means for your institution.

 Salesforce's AI agent platform isn't just growing—it's exploding.
-Consider these Q3 metrics:
+Here are the Q3 metrics that matter most:

 For financial institutions, this signals a critical inflection point: AI agents are moving from pilot programs to production deployments at scale.

-While Agentforce captures headlines, Data 360's growth is equally significant for financial services firms wrestling with data fragmentation:
+While Agentforce captures headlines, Data 360's growth is equally significant for financial services firms wrestling with data fragmentation.
+Here are the key data points:

 With 70% quarter-over-quarter growth in production accounts, Agentforce has moved beyond experimentation.
-Financial institutions still in "wait and see" mode risk falling behind competitors already deploying AI agents for client service, compliance workflows, and advisor enablement.
+Financial institutions still in "wait and see" mode risk falling behind competitors already deploying AI agents for:

 Approximately 90% of Forbes' Top 50 AI companies now use Salesforce, averaging four clouds each.
-This multi-cloud adoption pattern suggests that point solutions are giving way to integrated platform strategies.
-Financial institutions should evaluate their Salesforce footprint holistically, not product-by-product.
+This multi-cloud adoption pattern reveals a clear trend:

-Beyond product metrics, Salesforce's financial health reinforces its position as a strategic partner:
+Beyond product metrics, Salesforce's financial health reinforces its position as a strategic partner for financial institutions:

 The company's path to $60 billion+ in organic revenue, as CFO Robin Washington noted, provides confidence in continued R&D investment and platform stability.
 Analysts have characterized this quarter as the "Agentforce inflection point"—the moment when AI transitions from strategic initiative to core revenue driver.